 Emerging areas for CA firms

 Developing skills in the emerging areas for CAs could help you improve your CA practice.
-Investing in courses to learn about labour and employment laws, government tenders, CSR, due diligence, IT laws, intellectual property laws, and so on could help you offer more services to your clients, and therefore increase revenue.
+You can invest in courses to learn about labour and employment laws, government tenders, CSR, and due diligence.
+You can also do courses in IT laws, intellectual property laws, and so on.
+Acquiring new skills helps you to offer more services to your clients, and therefore, increase revenue.
 For example, labour and employment laws protect the rights of the labour force and keep the interests of employers and employees in balance.
-Meanwhile, corporate social responsibility (CSR) refers to a corporate’s role in meeting the sustainable development agenda.
-On the other hand, intellectual property law enforces legally binding rights to one's inventions, designs, literary, technological, and artistic creations.
+Corporate social responsibility (CSR) refers to a corporate’s role in meeting the sustainable development agenda.
+And intellectual property law enforces legally binding rights to one's inventions, designs, literary, technological, and artistic creations.

 IT laws and regulations exist to protect information technology used by a company against cyber threats and information distribution concerns.
 E-waste regulations and compliance is another area that comes under IT laws.
-Additionally, CAs have long been involved in the financial and tax due diligence, which is a part of any business deal.
-However, the new start-up culture has led to a requirement for CAs well versed in legal and due diligence.
+CAs also become part of the financial and tax due diligence, which is a part of any business deal.
+Also, the rise in start-up culture has led to a requirement for CAs well versed in legal and due diligence.

 The certification for all these is available online and quite affordable.
 If necessary, CAs can use professional CA loans to learn these skills and expand their practice, allowing them to take up larger projects in the corporate sector.